 You will not write a perfect essay in your first draft.
 Make sure you give yourself enough time to do at least two revisions after your original draft is written.
-Do an initial revision on your own to make sure you have answered all the questions asked, and fine tune any language and content at that time.
-Then have others read it over, and ask them for their feedback.
+Make an initial revision on your own to make sure you have answered all the questions asked, and fine tune any language and content at that time.
+Then, have others read it over and ask them for their feedback.
 Get feedback on:

 - How engaging it is

 - What information stands out the most

-- What overall impression it leaves on the reader
+- The overall impression it leaves on the reader

 - Spelling and grammar

-Make any edits based on their feedback, and if there is time, seek additional feedback.
-Getting opinions from different sources such as friends, family, professors and Career Services can help make sure you have an essay that is easy to read and conveys the message you hope for.
+Make any edits based on their feedback, seek additional feedback.
+Getting opinions from different sources such as friends, family, professors and Career & Placement Services can help make sure you have an essay that is easy to read and conveys the message you hope for.
+If it is a research-based program, reach out to potential supervisors and mention in your statement their willingness to support a graduate student.